cloudera/hue/docs/docs-site/content/administrator/administration/reference.md

 ### General

-* Hue must be behing a load balancer proxying static files. e.g. NGINX is used for the containers, Cloudera Hue ships with HTTPD.
+* Hue must be behind a load balancer proxying static files. e.g. NGINX is used for the containers, Cloudera Hue ships with HTTPD.
 * Adding more Hue instances behind the load balancer will increase performances by 50 concurrent users.
 * Database backend should be such as MySql/Postgres/Oracle.
 Hue does not work on SQLite as it makes concurrent write calls to the database.
 * Check the number of documents in the Hue database.
 If they are too many (more than 100 000), delete the old records: